Skip to main content

 We’ve only been able to list some of the reasons polysubstance abuse is dangerous here, there are many more.

-The Unique Needs Of Polysubstance Abuse & How To Get The Help You Deserve
+The Unique Needs Of polysubstance Abuse & How To Get The Help You Deserve

 One of the challenges of polysubstance abuse is that there are often underlying problems that motivated substance use, and people who engage in polysubstance abuse often also experience more trauma either because of or directly related to their substance abuse.